Emily Oster, PhD

 Q&A on breath-holding spells

-My 11-month-old started having breath-holding spells just before she turned nine months.
+My 11-month-old started having breath-holding spells just before she turned 9 months.
 The first time, she was trying to crawl and ended up face-planting on the floor, and she “forgot” to breathe while she cried, turned blue, and passed out in my arms.
 It was terrifying.
 Since then, she’s had three more spells in the past two months.
-One time I’m pretty sure she had a seizure once she took the first breath — she was staring off into the distance and breathing very shallowly.
+One time, I’m pretty sure she had a seizure once she took the first breath — she was staring off into the distance and breathing very shallowly.
 Her pediatrician says it’s just something she’ll grow out of, but I’ve read low iron can be a cause.
 Could an iron supplement put an end to these episodes?

 —Holding my breath for an answer

 Breath-holding spells are really scary for parents, despite being common in children this age.
-Children hold their breath, typically after a crying-related event as you describe.
+Children hold their breath, typically after a crying-related event, as you describe.
 These can present like seizures or trigger small seizures.
-As frightening as these are, the prognosis is excellent, and children grow out of them — on average by 4 years, and nearly always by 8.
+As frightening as these are, the prognosis is excellent, and children grow out of them — on average by 4 years and nearly always by 8.

 A baby holding their breath with puffed-out cheeks and lips.